 St Peters was founded in 1878 and so we are 140 years old.
 We are the mother church in Tauranga for Presbyterians and have been influential in planting the other Presbyterian churches in town.
 We have a strong history of Missionary support, Biblical teaching and Charismatic experience.

 In 2012 we finished a major upgrade to these buildings.
 These buildings are to God’s glory and for the community.

 Offering a number of services to our church goers and our community, we run:

-In 1984 St Peters began a playgroup in the hall that eventually became St Peters Childcare Centre, an early childhood centre which is next door in Selwyn St. We still run a playgroup on Thursday mornings
+In 1984 St Peters began a playgroup in the hall that eventually became St Peters Childcare Centre, an early childhood centre which is next door in Selwyn St. We still run a Free Community Playgroup on Thursday mornings between 9.30am - 12pm.